Figma vs InVision for UX Designers 2026: Honest Comparison

 Pros Cons

-All-in-one design + prototype + handoff Performance can lag with very large files
+All-in-one design + prototype + handoff Can get slow with very large files

 Real-time multiplayer collaboration Free plan limits (3 projects)

-Massive plugin ecosystem Offline mode still feels limited
+Massive plugin ecosystem Offline mode is still limited

 Strong developer handoff (Dev Mode) Advanced prototyping has a learning curve

-Active community & template library Enterprise pricing gets expensive for large teams
+Active community & template library Enterprise pricing adds up fast for large teams

 Regular feature updates Can feel overwhelming for simple use cases